-The energy requirements for raw material extraction, processing, and producing of lithium-ion (electric car) batteries have the largest carbon footprint during the production stage of electric cars.
+The energy requirements for raw material extraction, processing, and production of lithium-ion (electric car) batteries mean that the largest carbon footprint occurs during the production stage of electric cars.

 The largest potential reduction in carbon emissions, however, occurs when electric cars are actually in use.
-This stage can more than offset the higher impact of the raw materials extraction and the car manufacturing phase.
+This stage can more than offset the carbon emissions produced during raw material extraction and the car manufacturing phase.
 So, hang tight—we’re taking the electric car for a ride.

-An electric car using electricity generated solely by an oil-fired power station uses two-thirds of the energy of a petrol car travelling the same distance.
-Although an electric car powered in this way is still ultimately burning the same fuel as the petrol car it replaces, it is burning much less of that fuel.
+An electric car, using electricity generated solely by an oil-fired power station, uses two-thirds of the energy of a petrol car travelling the same distance.
+Although an electric car powered in this way still ultimately burns the same amount of fuel as the petrol car it replaces, it will burn through much less of that fuel.

 Countries like Poland and Germany have significantly more carbon-intensive power generation (due to their reliance on coal plants).
 Using the Polish average, an electric car emits 25% less CO2 over its lifetime.
 In Sweden—home of one of the cleanest energy mixes in the EU—an electric car emits 85% less than a diesel car.
 Looking at the average European electricity mix, electric cars emit 17-30% less than diesel and petrol vehicles.